 - Meg Tuite, “Guess Who’s Coming to Dinner?”

 - xTx, “Today I Am A Wife”

 - Bonnie ZoBell, “Tricking the Moon”

-Sidney Archer looks into the darker side of life, seeking redemptive qualities found in the shadows.
+Sidney Archer is one of the pseudonyms of K.D.
+McCrite, popular author of children’s books and cozy mysteries.
+As Sidney Archer, she looks into the darker side of life, seeking redemptive qualities found in the shadows.
 She harbors passion for a well-crafted story, a unique plot twist, or a colorful phrase.
 Her books guide readers along narrow paths fraught with obstacles and illusion until light shines fully on what was hidden.
 Desolate Heart, a between-worlds novel, tells the story of a cursed painting, the man who has been trapped in it for a century, and the modern-day woman who finds him.
-She has two novels forthcoming: Redemption and Whited Sepulchres.

 Alisha M. Attella lives in Long Beach, California with her two blond children and one black cat.
 In their tiny apartment she reads books, scratches out poems and stories, raises-up the children, and talks to the cat about writers and schedules and the wonders of publishing.
-She’s Managing Editor at Mojave River Press & Review, and her own work can be found in nice places like East Jasmine Review, San Pedro River Review, Cadence Collective, Spilt Ink Poetry, and elsewhere.
+She’s served as Managing Editor at Mojave River Press & Review and Cease, Cows, and her own work can be found in Lummox, East Jasmine Review, San Pedro River Review, Cadence Collective, and elsewhere.

 Aimee Bender is the author of five books, including The Girl in the Flammable Skirt and The Particular Sadness of Lemon Cake.
 Her work has been translated into sixteen languages.
 She lives in Los Angeles.